klasswerk/poc-transfer-dashboard/README.md

 # poc-transfer-dashboard
 School POC project

+## Tech Talk

+My proposed tech talk will cover Kafka Streams.
+My project most likely does not needs the full power of Apache Spark and, while Spark is very promising, Kafka Streams should fit the project's needs.

 ## PROPOSAL

 ### Overview:

-My project is a Proof-of-Concent (POC) for an append log based dashboard system using a kakfa as the append log.
+My project is a Proof-of-Concept (POC) for an append log based dashboard system using a kakfa as the append log.
 The system would include stream processing for real-time dashboards as well as persisting the data for further reporting and analytics.
 There would be a REST component to interact with the system.

-This is based off a real word issue we are having on with one of our productions systems, for which the system's throughput and performance are affected by its event loging.
+This is based off a real word issue we are having on with one of our productions systems, for which the system's throughput and performance are affected by its event logging.
 I would like to do this POC to show we can offload the system's event logging onto a different system, which should help throughput.